GitAbbonu/TypeScript_exercises/README.md

-# Complete the mapped type in exercise-3-complete-a-mapped-type-start.ts.
+# Use utility types to construct new object types from an existing interface in exercise-1-construct-types-from-types-start.ts.